Sainsbury’s Logo

 Sainsbury's Logo 1960

-But, the design became fresher and more modern.
-It was achieved by changing the traditional serif font to a smoother modern one with straight cuts.
+But the design became fresher and more modern.
+It was achieved by replacing the traditional serif font with a smoother, modern one with straight cuts.
 It demonstrated professionalism, firmness, and integrity.
-Strict features were diluted with friendly orange coloring, which was associated with positive emotions.
+Strict features were diluted by a friendly orange hue, which was associated with positive emotions.
 That’s what the chain’s owners wanted to ensure for everyone who went shopping at the supermarket.

 1960 – 1999